 His vocals were heard as the Legendary Buddy Holly for the multi-award winning Iowa Lottery campaign “It’s So Easy” and co-hosted the annual Buddy Holly tribute with Buddy’s widow, Maria Elena Holly at the legendary Surf Ballroom in Clear Lake, IA.
 Darrin has 3 independent radio singles under his belt.
-In 2021 he went back into the studio to give a song he wrote as a teen ager new life.
+A member of ASCAP, in 2021 he went back into the studio to give a song he wrote as a teen ager new life.
 "Pass The Bottle Daddy" is his true story.
 In 2015, Darrin released a holiday favorite “Let It Snow."
 Both songs are available on Spotify and all streaming services.
 He has been requested to perform the Star Spangled Banner for several military ceremonies and major sporting events and has been “coined” by two US Army Generals.

 In 2007, Nashville Lifestyle’s Magazine named him one of Nashville’s Sexiest Single Bachelors and in 2014, Darrin was named by Unite Magazine as one of Nashville’s Hottest Entrepreneurs.
 Both flattering and humbling honors.

 Through all the performing, donating his time and talents to children’s organizations make it all worth while.
 In 1999, Darrin was honored to host and perform on one of the main stages at the World Special Olympic Games in North Carolina.
 Darrin also supports Christmas 4 Kids, MDA, Make-A-Wish, Camp Heartland and Variety, The Children’s Charity of Iowa.
 He's been apart of 30 annual Variety Telethons and this great organization to date has raised over $125 million dollars for the children of Iowa.